ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/external-replication-task.markdown

 RavenDB is designed so that data ownership is at the cluster level.
 To learn more, see [Data Ownership in a Distributed System](https://ayende.com/blog/196769-B/data-ownership-in-a-distributed-system).

-It is also best to ensure that each cluster defines policies, configurations, and ongoing tasks that are relevant for it.
+It is also best to ensure that each cluster defines policies, configurations, and ongoing tasks that are relevant to it.
 {NOTE/}

 **Conflicts:**